vmware/vic/doc/design/vic-machine/service.md

 The same-origin policy is intended to prevent cross-origin requests because the browser might inadvertently provide credentials on behalf of the user.
 Given that each individual request to the API must include credentials, and that we won't be using cookies or persisting those credentials in any other way, the same-origin policy does not provide protection in our case.

-To avoid additional configuration complexity, we will use a combination of `Access-Control-Allow-Origin: *`, ` Access-Control-Allow-Credentials: false` (the default value), and `Access-Control-Allow-Headers: Authorization` to express that cross-origin requests are allowed from any origin, and that an `Authorization` header may be included, but that the user-agent should not include cookies or HTTP authentication information based on the user agent's previous interactions with the API.
-This `Access-Control-Allow-Credentials` restriction will not affect the H5 client plugin, as it will be _explicitly_ including credentials by setting the `Authorization` header, not relying on `XMLHttpRequest.withCredentials`.
+To avoid additional configuration complexity, we will use a combination of `Access-Control-Allow-Origin: *`, ` Access-Control-Allow-Credentials: false` (the default value), and `Access-Control-Allow-Headers: Authorization, X-VMWARE-TICKET` to express that cross-origin requests are allowed from any origin, and that an `Authorization` or `X-VMWARE-TICKET` header may be included, but that the user-agent should not include cookies or HTTP authentication information based on the user agent's previous interactions with the API.
+This `Access-Control-Allow-Credentials` restriction will not affect the H5 client plugin, as it will be _explicitly_ including credentials by setting an `Authorization` or `X-VMWARE-TICKET` header, not relying on `XMLHttpRequest.withCredentials`.

 ### ISO Management